Rade99/TravelTicketing-MicrosoftServiceFabric-MVC/README.md

 ### Key Features
 - **Ticket Purchasing:** Users can buy tickets for airplanes, buses, or trains, specifying departure and return dates.
 - **User Management:** Registration and login functionalities are provided, with user profiles including purchase history and linked bank accounts.
-- **Banking System:** The application tracks available funds for each user's bank account to enable secure transactions.
 - **Purchase Workflow:** Users must log in, verify funds, and check ticket availability before completing a purchase.
 - **Summary and Filtering:** A summary displays upcoming departures, with filtering options based on transportation type, date, and ticket availability.
 - **Email Integration:** Users can purchase tickets via email by sending the necessary details.